 Gary D. White

 Music Director, Conductor of Philadelphia Sinfonia (PS) and Philadelphia Sinfonia Chamber Orchestra (PSCO)

 ". . .
 [White] reveals himself to be a thoughtful interpreter who engages the musicians in discussions of history and period practice, while fostering an understanding of the creative artist.
 He encourages the ensemble to push beyond mere mastery of the notes to uncover what is at the heart of the music." -The Times of Trenton

 Gary D. White, appointed Music Director and Conductor of Philadelphia Sinfonia in 1999, has educated, nurtured, inspired, and shaped a troupe of unseasoned but ambitious young musicians into one of the Delaware Valley's finest youth orchestras.

-Since he took the podium, Sinfonia has grown to more than 170 members, competitively selected each year from an ever-more gifted pool of musicians attracted by White's conducting skills, and expanded into two full symphonic orchestras and a string chamber orchestra.
+Since he took the podium, the Sinfonia program has grown to more than 170 members, competitively selected each year from an ever-more gifted pool of musicians attracted by White's conducting skills, and expanded into two full symphonic orchestras and a string chamber orchestra.

-Under Maestro White's baton, all three orchestras perform a full season of concerts at venues in Pennsylvania and New Jersey that have included the Kimmel Center, the Republican National Convention, the Liberty Medal ceremony for then-Secretary of State Colin Powell, and the Lewis & Clark 200th Anniversary Conference.
+Under Maestro White's baton, the orchestras perform at venues in Pennsylvania and New Jersey that have included the Kimmel Center, the Republican National Convention, the Liberty Medal ceremony for then-Secretary of State Colin Powell, and the Lewis & Clark 200th Anniversary Conference.
 He has conducted Sinfonia in collaborations with Philadelphia Orchestra concertmaster David Kim, famed soprano Julianne Baird, jazz violin virtuoso Christian Howes, renowned jazz composer and pianist Stanley Cowell, Enchantment Theatre Company, and the celebrated Philadelphia Boys Choir, and led the orchestra on critically acclaimed tours of Italy, the Czech Republic, Hungary, Austria, Russia, Finland, Poland and Argentina.